GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Introduction

 The present work addresses the open problem of grounding semantic scene understanding into predictable physical control for bimanual mobile manipulation.
-Building upon the semantic-to-compliance paradigm established in SafeHumanoid ~\cite{c14}, we extend this logic to a unified cyber-physical framework where whole-body coordination, non-holonomic navigation, and dual-arm compliance are handled jointly.
+Building on the semantic-to-compliance paradigm established for fixed-base, single-arm systems in SafeHumanoid~\cite{c14} and HumanoidVLM~\cite{humanoidvlm}, we extend this logic to a unified cyber-physical framework where Whole-Body coordination, nonholonomic navigation, and dual-arm compliance are handled jointly.